 #2 eCommerce transactions happen mostly online, although parts of the process take place offline.

 For an online business, their website is their major source of income.
 To manage the website and all the administrative tasks that come with it, a growing company will need a tech support team in addition to a lineup of customer support agents.

-Aside from outsourcing the customer service and tech support tasks, many ecommerce companies also choose to outsource their distribution and fulfillment services to 3PL providers.
-And, these 3PL companies, in turn, will need help from an outsourced team to reduce the workload that their own staff are handling.
+Aside from outsourcing the customer service and tech support tasks, many e-commerce companies also choose to outsource their distribution and fulfillment services to 3PL providers.
+And, these 3PL companies, in turn, will need help from an outsourced team to reduce the workload that their own staff is handling.

 China leads the pack of online shoppers around the world with annual online sales of $672 billion.
-Meanwhile, Germany, Japan and United Kingdom are fast approaching the $100 billion mark in sales.
-Knowing this, ecommerce companies recognize the need to hire support agents who are in the same region, who have a similar cultural background, and who use the same language as their consumer base.
+Meanwhile, Germany, Japan, and the United Kingdom are fast approaching the $100 billion mark in sales.
+Knowing this, e-commerce companies recognize the need to hire support agents who are in the same region, who have a similar cultural background, and who use the same language as their consumer base.

-And so, they understand the intricacies of using their smartphones, for instance, to scan an item's barcode or QR code to add it to their shopping cart.
+And so, they understand the intricacies of using their smartphones, for instance, to scan an item’s barcode or QR code to add it to their shopping cart.
 Issues that may arise with this payment option are easily resolved for this new generation.
-With Boomers who are not as familiar with the method as millennials, support agents will have to patiently guide them through the steps of using an ecommerce app.
+Because Boomers are not as familiar with the method as millennials, support agents will have to patiently guide them through the steps of using an e-commerce app.

 Customer-centric e-commerce transactions aren’t the only processes that outsourcing companies manage for their clients.
 Aside from B2C transactions, e-commerce businesses also transact with other companies or simply provide a virtual marketplace like eBay where individual sellers and buyers can transact with each other.